easypanel-io/website/docs/05-templates/zipline/index.md

 ## Benefits

-- Easy Setup: Zipline can be set up quickly via Docker or built and run from source.
+- Easy to use: Zipline is designed to be user-friendly and intuitive, making it easy for anyone to upload and manage files.
-- Packed with Features: Zipline provides a dashboard with charts, graphs, and tables to view stats, a gallery to view files and media, URL shortening, image compression, password protection for uploads, Discord embeds, OAuth2 registration, two-factor authentication, user invites, and more.
+- Packed with features: Zipline offers a wide range of features, including file organization, URL shortening, image compression, and more.
-- Integration with NGINX Proxy: Zipline supports integration with NGINX proxy for easy deployment.
+- Customizable dashboard: Zipline's dashboard is fully customizable, allowing users to personalize their experience and access the information they need.
+- Fast and efficient: Zipline is built with performance in mind, ensuring fast and efficient file uploads and management.

 ## Features

-- Dashboard: Zipline provides a dashboard with charts, graphs, and tables to view stats.
-- Gallery Viewer: Zipline allows users to view files and media in a gallery.
-- URL Shortening: Zipline supports URL shortening with options for vanities and maximum views.
+- File organization: Easily organize your files with folders and view them with a click of a button.
+- URL shortening: Create shortened links to websites, set a maximum amount of uses, and more.
-- Image Compression: Zipline provides image compression to save space.
+- Image compression: Compress your images to save space without compromising quality.
-- Password Protection: Zipline allows users to protect uploads with a password.
-- Discord Embeds: Zipline supports Discord embeds for uploads with OG metadata.
+- Discord integration: Embed your uploads in Discord with OG tags and receive notifications when someone uploads to your instance.
-- OAuth2 Registration: Zipline allows users to register and link accounts with Discord and GitHub using OAuth2.
+- OAuth2 registration: Allow users to link and/or register with selected OAuth2 providers for easy access and authentication.
-- Two-Factor Authentication: Zipline supports two-factor authentication with Google Authenticator, Authy, etc.
+- Two-Factor authentication: Enable an extra layer of security with 2FA using Google Authenticator, Authy, and more.
-- User Invites: Zipline allows users to invite friends to their instance.

 ## Links